York City's Best Ever XI

 Recent versions tend to lean heavily towards recent years.
 Neal Bishop for best ever central midfielder?
 He may have been of his time, but surely not a best ever candidate.

 I’m not going to consider City players from the last 20 years.
 It has been a mainly depressing era for City fans of largely non league football.
-The gloom has been lifted by the likes of Michael Ingham, Clayton Donaldson, Martyn Woolford, Richard Brodie, Daniel Parslow, James Meredith, Ashly Chambers, Matty Blair, Scott Kerr and Sean Newton.
+The gloom has been lifted by the likes of Michael Ingham, Clayton Donaldson, Martyn Woolford, Richard Brodie, Daniel Parslow, James Meredith, Ashley Chambers, Matty Blair, Scott Kerr and Sean Newton.
 All stalwarts of our recent sides, but it was mainly a non league side.
 Some of these did go onto play some Championship football so had some class.
 For me (and people who know much more than me), Andre Boucaud might have been the best of the bunch.

 Equally, a young Ben Godfrey made played a handful of games for City before moving on.
 Whilst he didn’t do enough with City to warrant inclusion in a Best City XI, he might turn out to be the wealthiest ever ex City player and the one who netted City our biggest ever transfer fee.